 Kilmun Parish Church, including the complex surrounding it, is an exceptional example of an ecclesiastical complex including a number of major periods of development.
 The site is nationally important and, as well as a fine 19th century church, contains the burial place for the Campbells of Argyll from the 15th to the 20th century and a good collection of post-medieval headstones.

-Interior Of Church: the interior of the church is substantially as designed by McGregor Chalmers, including intricately-carved chancel furniture and panelling.
+Interior: the interior of the church is substantially as designed by McGregor Chalmers, including intricately-carved chancel furniture and panelling.
 The church contains a number of good stained glass windows, much of it by Stephen Adam, including life of Christ scenes and a portrait of George Miller of Invereck as St Matthew.
 Adam's successor, Alfred Webster, designed a number of later windows, including a war memorial window in the N gable.
 An unusual feature is the hydraulically-powered organ, made in 1909 by Normand and Beard.
-It is one of only two water-powered examples known to still be in use (2012) in Scotland, the other being at St Mary's Episcopal Church, Dalkeith (see seperate listing).
-The flat ceiling is supported by decorative tudor-arched trusses supported on stone corbels.
+It is one of only two water-powered examples known to still be in use (2012) in Scotland, the other being at St Mary's Episcopal Church, Dalkeith (see separate listing).
+The flat ceiling is supported by decorative Tudor-arched trusses supported on stone corbels.
 The walls are rendered with exposed sandstone dressings and panelled to dado height.

-Argyll Mausoleum: the Argyll Mausoleum is situated at the NE corner of the modern church.
-The Mausoleum was built to the designs of James Lowrie in 1795-6, replacing a vault used by the Argyll family inside the Collegiate church.
+Argyll Mausoleum: the Argyll Mausoleum is situated at the north-east corner of the modern church.
+The mausoleum was built to the designs of James Lowrie in 1795-6, replacing a vault used by the Argyll family inside the Collegiate church.
 It remained in situ when the Collegiate church was demolished and the present church built.
 Originally, it had a slated pyramid roof, but this was replaced by a cast iron dome in 1891-3.
-As it stands, the mausoleum is on a square-plan with the pointed-arched entrance on the N elevation, flanked by two blind-traceried lancets and applied pilasters.
+As it stands, the mausoleum is on a square-plan with the pointed-arched entrance on the north elevation, flanked by two blind-traceried lancets and applied pilasters.
 The domed roof has rooflights and a smaller dome at the apex.
 The Argyll Campbells were buried in this mausoleum - the last being the 10th Duke in 1949.
-The interior of the mausoleum consists of two platforms on the side walls containing coffins and on the S wall a wide cusped arch over a niche containing the 15th century effigies of Duncan Campbell, the founder of the Collegiate church and his wife.
+The interior of the mausoleum consists of two platforms on the side walls containing coffins and on the south wall a wide cusped arch over a niche containing the 15th century effigies of Duncan Campbell, the founder of the Collegiate church and his wife.